-If org identity is a self-reflective relatively mindful answer to the question of who we are as a org, were does this come from?
-Davide work into organizational identity has examined various aspects of an org such as the emotional conceptualization, what is central and distinctive, deeply held beliefs, and claims and narratives that are reflective in the commitments.
+If organizational identity is a self-reflective relatively mindful answer to the question of who we are as a organization, were does this come from?
+Davide Ravassi’s work into organizational identity has examined various aspects of an org such as the emotional conceptualization, what is central and distinctive, deeply held beliefs, and claims and narratives that are reflective in the commitments.
 Interestingly, he has found that identity is revealed through conflict – when resources are scarce, when there is urgency, when there is some event that causes disruption.
 Also, foundational traits are acquired at the beginning of the organization: they are early imprints.

-I wonder: how can we use crises as a way to understand and reinforce who we are?
+Question to Ponder: How can we use crises as a way to understand and reinforce who we are?

 Organizational identity serves functions that get in the way of change.
 Identities give: